 Ceramic, stainless steel, and cast-iron pans will also work, but make sure you grease them well and keep a close eye on the temperature, since they tend to retain more heat.

-Let the pancakes cool completely before layering between sheets of parchment or waxed paper in an airtight container or reusable freezer bag.
+Let the vegan matcha pancakes cool completely before layering between sheets of parchment or waxed paper in an airtight container or reusable freezer bag.
 Seal and freeze for up to 2 months.
 To reheat, there’s no need to thaw; simply pop them in the toaster and cook until hot all the way through.

 Yes, easily, no adjustments needed!
 You could even triple it if you wanted to throw a real pancake party.